Frequently Asked Questions

 - Last year's assessment was reduced by the Assessment Review Commission after the new tentative assessment was calculated.

 What if I live in an incorporated village?
 Most villages set their own assessments for village taxes.
 Contact your village assessor or clerk for more information.
-The County assessment is used for school, town, County and special district purposes.

 What is market value?